 The Aegean is a fairytale.
-From holding on to the handle of an ancient amphora from a thousand-year-old shipwreck to walking across the remains of mosaic floors and marble stairs of a long-gone temple to Aphrodite, I'm submerged in so much historic essence it's surreal.
+From holding on to the handle of an ancient amphora from a thousandyear-old shipwreck to walking across the remains of mosaic floors and marble stairs of a longgone temple to Aphrodite, I'm submerged in so much historic essence it's surreal.

 How many souls have trod this way, swam in these waters?
-Or hiked up the same scrub-dotted hillside to look over this amphitheatre and shimmering expanse of sea?
+Or hiked up the same scrub-dotted hillside to look over this amphitheatre and be more apropos) and its crew.
+The wide-bottomed. smooth-sailing gulet is mahogany with a teak deck and two masts-the same ship that's been used by sailors and fishermen for centuries to ply these waters.